 How do I connect to Wi-Fi?

-Set up your router then go into your device settings and sign into your home network to connect your device to the Wi-Fi.
+Set up your router then go into your device settings and sign in to your home network to connect your device to the Wi-Fi.

 Is Wi-Fi slower than using a wired connection?